ShinyRice/citpass/README.md

 in mind.
 Other C standard libraries might work, but I haven't tested them out.
 I'll make sure this isn't specific to glibc, don't think that'll be hard.

-Compile time dependencies are gcc, make, Linux header files and a C standard library.
+Compile time dependencies are GCC, Make, Linux header files and a C standard library.

 In your shell, change directory to the source folder, and run